aircallSolutionsEngineering/spreadsheets/README.md

 Additionally, it is needed to have a table overview with users and teams on individual axes and have a specific cell value to use as trigger.
 Google Apps Scripts allows to use `onEdit()` function but it has a limitation: it cant execute Fetch API requests in that function.
 Because it is needed to send the data to the Aircall API, a different function name is selected and a Google Apps Script trigger based upon a change in Spreadsheet.
 In this particular script, the cell value needs to be `Logged In` or `Logged Out` to make the individual agent be added or removed from the team.
 With a cell value changing to `Inactive` all agents in the team are removed.

+## Microsoft Excel

+## <a href="https://github.com/aircallSolutionsEngineering/googleSheets/blob/baseline/teamManagement.js" target="_blank">Team Management</a>

+Aircall allows supervisors and admins to change the agents within the ringing teams.
+If each agent can easily change whether to be part of ringing groups without opening up all the permissions in Aircall, a Excel Workbook with team management can be created.

+The Excel Workbook will allow agents to edit whether they are part of a team with a simple cell change.
+The Excel Workbook will execute this change in Aircall using:
+<br>👉 add a users via the <a href="https://developer.aircall.io/api-references/#add-a-user-to-a-team" target="_blank">Aircall Add a User to a Team API</a>
+<br>👉 remove a user via the <a href="https://developer.aircall.io/api-references/#remove-a-user-from-a-team" target="_blank">Aircall Remove a User from a Team API</a>
+For this is needed to make a list of users and teams so that the Aircall API knows which Aircall User ID needs to be removed from which Aircall Team ID.
+Additionally, it is needed to have a table overview with users and teams on individual axes and have a specific cell value to use as trigger.
+Microsoft Excel does not support cell change as a trigger for a script.
+The recommended solution is to connect the logIn_logOut script with a button in the worksheet.
+In this particular script, the cell value needs to be `Logged In` or `Logged Out` and a button click to make the script trigger change in Aircall.